kurianbenoy/Indic-Subtitler/README.md

 12. Telgu
 13. Urdu

+The language code abbrevation for each of the models can be [found out here](https://github.com/facebookresearch/seamless_communication/blob/main/demo/expressive/utils.py).

 ### 2. Backend API

 My plan is use FastAPI as the backend and deploy it on serveless platforms like [Modal.com](https://modal.com/)